tsugitools/aipaper/DESIGN.md

 ## Not Yet Implemented

 The following features from the original design are not yet implemented:
-- Like capability for comments (database table exists but not used)
 - AI API integration (automatic AI comment generation on submission)
 - Auto-grading after maximum duration (time-based auto-grade feature)
 - Tabbed dialog interface (currently uses menu-based navigation)